Javadyakuza/Octus-Integration-Guide/EVER-to-EVM.md

 ### > NOTE : if we were paying the [operations](./concepts.md#evm-network-operations) gas fees in target evm network with ever the next step is not needed, this is determined in payload.

-> ### NOTE : with attaching proper payload to `transfer` function it deploys the event contract automatically.

 - 2 - releasing `BRIDGE` in the evm network by calling the `saveWithdrawAlien` :

 ```solidity